sudhanshusingh003/Chatter/README.md

 Pick a model (RandomForest or XGBoost), set hyperparameters, and click 🚀 Train Model.

 Inspect the classification report, confusion matrix, train/test accuracy, and download the .joblib bundle.
-🤝 Contributing

-PRs welcome!
-Keep UI logic in app/ and reusable logic in backend/.
-Include a clear description and screenshots for UI changes.

-📝 License

-Add your preferred license (e.g., MIT) if you publish.